ccdc-opensource/collaboration-bestcsp-experimental-data/Benzophenone/Enthalpy_of_fusion/README.md

 ## Outside of columns

 The final line in the file will be the Benchmark value.
 As an example (14/05/2024) I have used the average of temperature and enthalpy, and put the stdev.p in the comments.
-This should be replaced with a more thorough statistical analysis, that gives a higher weighting to data that was part of a set that included repeats, as agreed upon by WG6 before the Paris meeting.
+This should be replaced with a more thorough statistical analysis, that gives a higher weighting to data that was part of a set that included repeats, as agreed upon by WG6 before the Paris meeting